 - Editing and graphics

 - Ready to publish

-You can add other people to the cards, add due dates for tasks, and even checklists for the tasks.
-Once you have the cards set up by task, you can copy them for a new blog post with all the steps and checklists.
+You can add other people to the cards, add task due dates, and even checklists for the tasks.
+Once the cards are set up by task, you can copy them for a new blog post with all the steps and lists.